Amygyx/Papers_for_Learning_based_Image_Coding/README.md

 # Papers for Neural Image Compression
-**Purpose:** We aim to provide a summary of neural image coding.
+**Purpose:** We aim to provide a summary of neural image commpression.
 More papers will be summarized.

 University of Science and Technology of China (USTC), [Intelligent Media Computing Lab](https://faculty.ustc.edu.cn/chenzhibo).